 The guides that follow are for students who have an interest in a particular area of practice.
 They identify courses and other resources in the following areas:

-The information within each section should help you select courses and other activities that will help you develop expertise in the relevant practice area.
+The information within each section (listed in the below links) should help you select courses and other activities that will help you develop expertise in the relevant practice area.
 It will also suggest a logical sequence of courses, so that you can build from foundational courses that provide an overview of the area to those that require a high degree of knowledge and sophistication.
 Each section lists any clinical courses that are especially appropriate for practice in those areas.
 Note that students generally should not take all of the courses listed, as that could result in a kind of over-specialization that deprives you of the broad foundation described above.

 The guides also suggest related courses that can provide information and skills that can enhance your practice.
 In addition, the guides identify externships (field experiences for law school credit), and public service opportunities (that satisfy your public service requirement for graduation) to enhance your skills and understanding.
 In addition to the pre-approved public service placements, students can seek approval of new placements that meet the program’s requirements.